| |

 Can I transfer my pension without financial advice?

-Yes, it is usually possible to transfer this without financial advice for defined contribution pensions.
+It is usually possible to transfer this without financial advice for defined contribution pensions.

 For defined benefits schemes, you will likely have to take financial advice before being allowed to transfer.